JordanWu1997/I3_Sway_Config/README.md

 <details open>
 <summary>Click to expand/shrink</summary>

-- i3 has built-in mode function which overwrites current keybinding with preset mode keybinding
+- i3 has a built-in mode function that overwrites current keybinding with preset mode keybinding
-- When mode is on, mode keybinding instruction shows on i3 status bar
+- When i3 mode is on, mode keybinding instruction shows on the i3 status bar
-- Press `Esc` key to exit mode
+- Press the `Esc` key to exit mode
-- This part configuration can be configured in
+- This part configuration can be found in
     - `./config/i3/configs/i3_custom.config`
     - `./config/i3/configs/i3_mode.config`